Quick Links

 6. Provide programs that are within the range of abilities of each camper.

-The campers at Camp Koinonia come from a variety of special education programs and schools across the state of Tennessee, most coming from Knox, Blount, and Anderson counties.
-The age ranges from 7-21 and the program is primarily geared toward those who do not normally have the opportunity to attend these types of programs.
-Disabilities include Down Syndrome, Autism, Cerebral Palsy, Intellectual Disability, and others.
+The campers at Camp Koinonia come for a variety of special education programs and schools across the state of Tennessee, most coming from Knox, Blount, and Anderson counties.
+Campers can first attend at the age of 7 and are eligible to attend until they graduate from high school.
+The program is primarily geared toward those who do not typically have the opportunity to attend these types of programs.
+Disabilities include Down Syndrome, Autism Spectrum Disorder, Cerebral Palsy, Intellectual and/or Developmental Disability, and others.

-Programmed activities include horseback riding, canoeing, arts and crafts, sports and games, low ropes course, music and movement, made science, cooking, outdoor adventure and archery, exercise and yoga, cabin challenge, and come on down (a game show-style/trivia-based activity).
-Special events include camp fire, socials, game nights, movie night, talent show, and everyone’s favorite, the dance!
-Each activity is developed and implemented by 2-3 UT students who plan the daily activity.
-The activity staff raises funds in order to get enough money and materials to put on their activity.
+Programmed activities include canoeing, arts and crafts, sports and recreation, music and movement, mad science, outdoor adventure, exercise and wellness, come on down (a game show style activity), and give back (campers have the opportunity to participate in service-learning projects).
+Special events occur every night at camp and include a bonfire, socials, game nights, movies, a talent show, and everyone’s favorite: the dance!
+Each activity is developed and implemented by 2-3 UT students, who are known as camp’s Activity Staff.
+Activity Staff raise funds and gladly receive donations to purchase materials and supplies for each activity.

 The Clyde M. York, 4-H Training Center is an accessible facility located in Crossville, TN.
 Cabins include bunk beds, showers, and restroom facilities.

-For 2020, we are pleased to announce that the cost for each camper to attend Camp Koinonia is only $480.00 for the entire week!
-Over the recent years, the costs of planning, operating, and executing camp have increased considerably.
-The actual cost for one camper to attend camp is almost $1,000.
-We also charge UT students a fee of $150 to participate.
-Aside from the camper and counselor fees, 100% of the costs of Camp Koinonia are paid for by the Camp Koinonia Foundation through our fundraising efforts.
-We would like to thank all those who financially support Camp Koinonia.
+Applications will be available in late November.
+We are pleased to announce that the cost for each camper to attend Camp Koinonia is only $480.00 for the entire week!
+Over recent years, the costs of planning, operating, and executing camp have increased considerably.
+The actual cost for one camper to attend is about $1,000.00.
+UT students are charged a fee of $150 to participate.
+Aside from the camper and counselor fees, 100% of the costs of Camp Koinonia are paid for by the fundraising accomplished by students and the Camp Koinonia Foundation.
+We would like to thank all who graciously provide financial support to Camp Koinonia.

 Camp Koinonia Assistantship